 Source: Statistical Office of Estonia

-According to Bank of Estonia, as of 31 December 2016, the total of the UK direct investments in Estonia was 338,2 million euros, which made up 1.9% of all foreign direct investments in Estonia.
+According to Bank of Estonia, as of 31 December 2017, UK direct investments in Estonia totalled 420,7 million euros, which made up 2.2% of Estonia’s FDI.
+The increase compared to the year before was 16,3%.
 Investments have primarily been made in financial and insurance related activity (56%), real estate (23%), and wholesale and retail trade (21%).

-During 2016 the total of Estonia's direct investments in the UK increased by 108% and accounted for 46.8 million euros by the end of the year, which was 0.8% of all Estonia's investments abroad.
+During 2017 the total of Estonia’s direct investments in the UK increased by 51,2% and accounted for 71,2 million euros by the end of the year, which was 1,1% of all Estonia’s investments abroad (14th place).

 According to the Estonian Business Register there were 527 entirely or partially UK-owned enterprises registered in Estonia as of April 2016.
 The biggest ones being GlaxoSmithKline Eesti OÜ, Seesam Insurance AS, AS Remedia, AS TREV-2 Grupp, OÜ Tonybet, AS G4S Baltics.
 There are around 40 Estonian companies established in London, which keep their manufacturing and/or developing in Estonia.
 Of companies started in Estonia, the ones that have earned the most attention in the UK are start-ups or companies offering new IT solutions.
+LHV bank opened its subsidiary in London in March 2018.
 Estonian business interests are represented in London by the Enterprise Estonia office and by the Estonian Guild in London (Eesti Gild Londonis).
 In December 2015 UK branch of the BECC (British-Estonian Chamber of Commerce) in London was opened.